mleem97/roundendmusic_mleem/README.md

 Configuration
 =======================
 Sounds can be configured in data/sounds.txt.
-Kurochi made a nice picture what should explain how the configuration works: http://updates.x.gg/config%20music.png.
 The configuration of the widget can be done in lua/autorun/client/cl_endroundsounds.lua.
 ```Lua
 WIDGET_FADESPEED = 2			-- Time to take for fading in and out, in seconds, cannot be zero.
 WIDGET_STAYTIME = 5				-- Time to keep widget displayed before fading out, in seconds